 The sessions are 1 hour long, however the meditations or breathwork practises wont be a full hour when including for introductions, explanations, feedback etc.

-Well this depends on the current teacher!
-And sometimes they may include both!
+Well this depends on the current teacher! and sometimes they may include both!

 Donations are welcomed and there will be a donation box available at the group sessions.
 Any monies donated will go solely towards the payment of the teachers and facilities.